 It’s important to use high quality herbs for the best results.
 We rely on Starwest Botanicals therapeutic quality herbs.

-You can find natural supplements for pets that combine some of the above suggestions, such as K9 Mobility.
+You can find natural supplements for pets that combine some natural ingredients, such as Grizzly Extra Strength Joint Aid.
 High quality manufactured natural joint supplements for pets are also available from Only Natural Pet Store.

 Foods for the prevention and treatment of arthritis and inflammation in pets: